growdigital/jaker.uk/content/masters/reading/_index.md

 - Steffen, W et al. 2015. *Planetary boundaries: Guiding human development on a changing planet*.
 Science 347(6223): pp736
 - The United Nations Environment Programme has a free report on de-coupling: [http://www.unep.org/resourcepanel/Publications/Decoupling/tabid/56048/Default.aspx](http://www.unep.org/resourcepanel/Publications/Decoupling/tabid/56048/Default.aspx)
 ### Sustainability and Planning
-- Owens, S & Cowell, R. 2010. *Land and Limits: Interpreting Sustainability in the Planning Process*.
-2nd ed.
-London: Routledge.
+- Owens, S & Cowell, R. 2001. *Land and Limits: Interpreting Sustainability in the Planning Process*.
+1st ed.
+London: Routledge.`†`
 - Cowell R. 2013. *The Greenest government ever?
 Planning and sustainability after the May 2010 coalition government*.
 Planning Practice and Research 28(1) pp27-44.
 ### Environmental Behaviours
 - Shove E. 2003. *Comfort, Cleanliness and Convenience.
 The Social Organization of Normality*, Berg: Oxford (read chapter one as a good support for the course as a whole)